-Social Justice Policy.
+Social Justice Policy:

 West Virginia University is committed to social justice.
-I concur with that commitment and expect to maintain a positive learning environment based upon open communication, mutual respect, and non-discrimination.
-Our University does not discriminate on the basis of race, sex, age, disability, veterans status, religion, sexual orientation, color or national origin.
+I concur with that commitment and expect to foster a nurturing learning environment based upon open communication, mutual respect, and non-discrimination.
+Our University does not discriminate on the basis of race, sex, age, disability, veteran status, religion, sexual orientation, color or national origin.
 Any suggestions as to how to further such a positive and open environment in this class will be appreciated and given serious consideration.
-If you are a person with a disability and anticipate needing any type of accommodation in order to participate in this class, please advise me and make appropriate arrangements with the Office of Disability Services (293-6700).
+If you are a person with a disability and anticipate needing any type of accommodation in order to participate in this class, please advise me and make appropriate arrangements with Disability Services (293-6700).